VelikayaScarlet/velikayascarlet.github.io/_pages/about.md

 I am currently a master's student at the <a href="https://ccs.imu.edu.cn/">College of Computer Science</a> and <a href="http://www.mglip.com/">National & Local Joint Engineering Research Center of Intelligent Information Processing Technology for Mongolian</a>, Inner Mongolia University.
 Prior to this, I earned my bachelor's degree in Computer Science from Zhengzhou University of Light Industry in 2023.

-My research interests include <span style="font-weight: bold;">Natural Language Processing, Large Language Models and AI Fairness</span>.
+My research interests include <span style="font-weight: bold;">Natural Language Processing, AI Fairness, Computational Social Science</span>.
 Recently, I am focusing on:

 (1) Mitigating and Evaluating Stereotypes and Bias in LLMs.

-(2) Exploring Bias, Ethics and Fairness phenomena in LLMs.
+(2) Exploring Chinese Subcultures in LLMs.

+(3) Exploring LLMs' Reactions in Human-AI Interaction.

 I am actively seeking research internships or visiting student opportunities to deepen my expertise in these domains.
 Additionally, I am also interested in pursuing a PhD program for Fall 2026 admission.